Security

 - Rate-limit bypass via key rotation alone — the rate limit is a traffic-shaping tool, not a security boundary

-- Self-XSS, issues requiring physical access, or any attack on third-party services (Stripe, Binance, Cloudflare) that we embed
+- Self-XSS, issues requiring physical access, or any attack on third-party services (Paddle, Binance, Cloudflare) that we embed

 In scope